Last updated:

 SLA and error documentation

-Reliable API integration is built not only on speed, but also on predictability of crash behavior.
-We provide complete documentation on error codes and SLA (Service Level Agreement) guarantees so that each partner knows what to expect from the system in any conditions.
+Robust API integration is built not only on speed, but also on predictability of crash behavior.
+We provide complete error code documentation and a Service Level Agreement (SLA) guarantee so that each partner knows what to expect from the system in any environment.

 This helps plan architecture, write robust code, and trust integration even in critical scenarios.